Literature DB >> 33987157

 An Improved Version of the Accurate Molecular Testing

-Both the low turnaround time aene">nd the in class="Gene">mpossibility of processing a large number of samples at the same time are the major drawbacks of molecular testing approaches.
+Both the low turnaround time and the impossibility of processing a large number of samples at the same time are the major drawbacks of molecular testing approaches.
 For over a decade, the Cepheid (Sunnyvale, USA) has been working on the innovation of the molecular diagnosis, developing an automated molecular testing platform named GeneXpert System, which allows point-of-care testing (60).
-Following the announcement of the novel SARS-CoV-2, Cepheid launched a SARS-CoV-2 molecular diagnostic test (the Xpert Xpress SARS-CoV-2 cartridge) that was granted EUA on March 21st.
+Following the announcement of the novel SARS-CoV-2, Cepheid launched a n class="Species">SARS-CoV-2 molecular diagnostic test (the Xpert Xpress SARS-CoV-2 cartridge) that was granted EUA on March 21st.
 This technology works as follows: the sample is added into the cartridge and the latter is loaded into the GeneXpert System which automatedly runs samples and generates results within 30 and 40 min depending on whether the result is positive or negative.
 A study assessing the Xpert Xpress SARS-CoV-2 assay conducted in the Netherlands has recently been published, reporting equal performance compared to in-house RT-PCR (61).
 The WHO has stated that the assay is “well-suited to complement a wider testing strategy.”
 In addition, one of the major advantages is that the GeneXpert System is already available and distributed in some countries, as it is used as a diagnostic assay for tuberculosis and to test drug-resistant specimens (62).
 Another example is the Qiagen product (Venlo, the Netherlands) named QIAstat-Dx Respiratory SARS-CoV-2 panel, that received EUA on March 31st.
 This panel also uses a cartridge that detects and differentiates among 22 respiratory targets, including the SARS-CoV-2, by targeting both the ORF1ab and the E genes (63).
 DiaSorin Molecular LLC has also developed and manufactured the Simplexa TM COVID-19 direct kit that is run on the thermocycle LIAISON® MDX.
 The sample, which undergoes no extraction step, is loaded into an amplification disc (into which 8 different samples can be run at the same time).
 The assay targets both the ORF1ab and the S encoding regions (64, 65).
 The DiaSorin Simplexa product has demonstrated good performance, being slightly less sensitive than the Cepheid Xpert Xpress SARS-CoV-2 assay (66).
 Lastly, the Roche and the Hologic platforms named Cobas 6800 and Panther® system, respectively, have been widely implemented in microbiological laboratories.
 These automated systems also allow integrated extraction, amplification and detection of specimens.
 They offer a higher throughput, and a shorter hands-on time, thereby being less demanding (67, 68).

 Indirect Diagnostic Testing